jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 Health and economic effects of extreme heat 🌇 [2021-]
 -------------------

-Par of my Ph.
-D. at INRS and my research internships at INSPQ and BCCDC/UBC, this project involves :
+*As part of my Ph.
+D. at INRS and my research internships at INSPQ and BCCDC/UBC.*

 - Modelling the heat-related health impacts using machine and deep learning models
 - Estimating the heat burden and associated health costs with projected climate change